Fmstrat/kali-profiles/README.md

 ## How it works

-At boot it asks for your encrption password, then displays the menus which will replace your user directory with the profile before starting the network and logging in:
+At boot it asks for your encryption password, then displays the menus which will replace your user directory with the profile before starting the network and logging in:
 ```
 -------------------------------
 [1] Client A